RoderickQiu/wnr-guide/docs/README.md

 ## Predefined Tasks

 Want to use wnr in a popular flow like the Pomodoro?
-Use the predefined tasks.
+Use the **predefined tasks**.

 ![predefined tasks](https://i.loli.net/2020/07/05/HeayK74iLlzCsJ8.png)